wailinkyaww/articles/data-mining/PDF Reader.md

 1. Table Detection -  https://huggingface.co/microsoft/table-transformer-detection
 2. Table Structure Detection - https://huggingface.co/microsoft/table-transformer-structure-recognition

-These model can give us the x , y coordinates, width and height of rows and columns.
+These model can provide the x , y coordinates, width and height of rows and columns.
-We should also post-processing by using algorithmic approach to further tune the results based on our use case.
+We should also apply post-processing by using algorithmic approach to further tune the results based on our use case.

 ## Final Thoughts